-Informed Consent Consent Form AUGMENTED REALITY INTEGRATED SIMU LATION EDUCATION 1.
-I consent to, authorize and direct DrForssmann (my physician) and his/her chosen associates or assistants to perform the following procedures(s) on meMultivessel Corowary Artery Eypass Surgery and to do such other procedures as are in their professional judgment, necessary and desirable, including but not limited to procedures involving pathology, radiology and anesthesia.
-I understand that it is or may be foreseeable that during the course of the surgical or other procedure, unanticipated conditions may be revealed that require an extension of the original procedure and therefore, I consent to and authorize my physician and his/her associates to remedy conditions that are not known at the time the procedure is commenced, but are necessary in his/her professional judgment to remedy.
-2. The procedure discussed above, and its risks and benefits have been fully explained to me and I understand its nature and consequences.
+- $1. \quad I \ consent \ to, authorize \ and \ direct \ Dr. \ \textit{Forssmann} \ (my \ physician) \ and \ his/her \ chosen \ associates \ or \ assistants \ to$ perform the following procedures(s) on me___Multivessel Coronary Artery Bypass Surgery to do such other procedures as are in their professional judgment, necessary and desirable, including but not limited to procedures involving pathology, radiology and anesthesia.
+I understand that it is or may be foreseeable that during the course of the surgical or other procedure, unanticipated conditions may be revealed that require an extension of the original procedure and therefore, I consent to and authorize my physician and his/her associates to remedy conditions that are not known at the time the procedure is commenced, but are necessary in his/her professional judgment to remedy. - 2.
+The procedure discussed above, and its risks and benefits have been fully explained to me and I understand its nature and consequences.
 I understand the risk of complications, including failure, and that serious injury or even death may result from both known and unknown causes during the procedure(s).
 My physician has explained to me and discussed available alternate viable modes of treatment, their benefits and risks, and possible effectiveness.
-No guarantee or assurance has been given to me by anyone as to the results hat maybe obtained, but the likely result of 3.
-4. physician/surgeon/anesthesiologists, for the procedure(s) described above.
-My physician has discussed with me the likelihood of needing a blood transfusion during the surgical procedure and post-procedural period.
+No guarantee or assurance has been given to me by anyone as to the results hat maybe obtained, but the likely result of no treatment have been explained to me. - 3.
+I consent to, authorize and request the administration of such anesthetic or anesthesia that is deemed suitable by my physician/surgeon/anesthesiologists, for the procedure(s) described above. - My physician has discussed with me the likelihood of needing a blood transfusion during the surgical procedure and post-procedural period.
 If the likelihood is present that I will need blood, please continue.
 If it is unlikely I will need blood, go to #8.
 My physician has explained to me the risks and benefits of receiving blood, and the viable medical alternatives and their risks and benefits.
 Blood components have been tested by a variety of methods for the presence of infectious agents.
 However, a risk of disease transmission through blood and blood product transfusion still exists.
-Potential infectious diseases transmitted through transfusion of blood and blood products are, but are not limited to, hepatitis, an inflammatory infection of the live, and HIV, the virus that causes AIDS.
-5. If the likelihood is present that I may require a blood transfusion, I indicate my wishes regarding a blood transfusion by marking Yes or No below: i Yes, I consent to receive blood products. ii I have arranged for an autologous transfusion iii I have arranged for an autologous transfusion, but consent to receive nonautologous blood products if necessary 6.
-I have had sufficient opportunity to discuss my condition and treatment with my physician, and his/her associates, and all of my questions have been answered to my satisfaction.
+Potential infectious diseases transmitted through transfusion of blood and blood products are, but are not limited to, hepatitis, an inflammatory infection of the live, and HIV, the virus that causes AIDS. - If the likelihood is present that I may require a blood transfusion, I indicate my wishes regarding a blood transfusion by marking Yes or No below: - i.
+Yes, I consent to receive blood products.

+- iii.
+I have arranged for an autologous transfusion, but consent to receive nonautologous blood products if necessary - I have had sufficient opportunity to discuss my condition and treatment with my physician, and his/her associates, and all of my questions have been answered to my satisfaction.
 I believe I have adequate information on which to base an informed consent to the procedure(s).

-Signature of patient or authorized person Relationship Witness Date/Time
+signature of patient or authorized person Relationship Witness Date/Time